 Hang your feeder where your hummers can enjoy their frequent meals without worry of being attacked by cats or other critters.
 In other words, make it high enough so they are not disturbed unnecessarily.

-Because hummingbirds are territorial and like to fight with other hummers, hanging more than one feeder and also providing flowers, vines, and trees will make your habitat both more inviting and more secure for them.
+Because hummingbirds are terri cartoon porn videos torial and like to fight with other hummers, hanging more than one feeder and also providing flowers, vines, and trees will make your habitat both more inviting and more secure for them.
 Having this variety will ensure resting places at different heights, allowing them their own spot and some shade and shelter as well.

 Other Tidbits about Hummingbirds

-- According to The Old Farmer’s Almanac, hummingbirds must consume so much because they burn up to half their body weight daily!
+- According to The Old Farmer’s Almanac, hummingbirds must consume so much because they burn up to half their nude celebrities body weight daily!
 (Now why can’t we do that?!)